 If all you are worried about is hiring for culture, then you most likely have bias during your interview process.
 It’s smart to want a candidate to have a good fit within your company’s environment, but it could be taking away from the success of your company.

 Change your mindset and hire for culture add.
 “Looking for culture add helps managers to determine how a candidate’s individuality and differences can make a company better and stronger,” notes DeLisa Alexander, the Chief People Officer and Executive Vice President of Red Hat.
 Looking for culture fit automatically inserts bias into your interview process.

-Here are five ways to assess culture:
+Here are four ways to assess culture: